 As you manage your child's asthma, pay attention to what happens before a flare-up so that you know the early warning signs.
 These signs might not mean that a flare-up definitely will happen, but they can help you to plan ahead.

 Early warning signs of a flare-up can include:

 - coughing that's not due to a cold or a persistent cough

 - restless sleep

 Communicate with your doctor.
 Be sure to call the doctor at the earliest sign of a flare-up or if you have any other concerns.
 Being prepared means you might prevent your child's symptoms from getting worse and can make a trip to the doctor's office instead of to the ER.

 Sometimes your child must receive medical care very quickly.
 If any of the following symptoms happen, see your doctor immediately, go to the ER, or call an ambulance:

 - if your child is having constant wheezing

-- if your child uses rescue medications repeatedly for severe flare-up symptoms that don't go away after 5 or 10 minutes or return again quickly
+- if your child uses quick-relief medicines (also called rescue or fast-acting medicines) repeatedly for severe flare-up symptoms that don't go away after 5 or 10 minutes or return again quickly

 - if there are changes in your child's color, like bluish or gray lips and fingernails